How to back up and prepare your iPhone prior to installing iOS 13

-You don't have to have one of Apple's new iPhone 11s to get iOS 13.
-On Thursday, Apple will release iOS 13 for iPhone and iPod Touch owners.
+The iPhone 11 may not launch until Friday, but our review is already out and according to CNET's Scott Stein, it's the best midtier phone Apple has ever made.
+New iPhones aren't the only thing Apple is launching this week -- tomorrow Apple will release iOS 13 for iPhone and iPod Touch owners.
 The software update brings with it plenty of new features, including a dedicated dark mode, a new swipe keyboard and a revamped Photos app (complete with video editing tools).
 But before you anxiously begin tapping that update button, there are a few things you should do on your iPhone to ensure everything goes as smoothly as possible.

 You don't want to be one of those people posting on Facebook that iOS 13 lost your contacts and you need phone numbers -- there's no reason for that to happen in 2019.